reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-If we were to run this program without the `@Override` annotation we would not get any error since  `getname` would just be an additional method to 'getName' in ParentClass.
-By adding the @Override annotation in ChildClass the Compiler is able to enforce the rule that the overriding method in the child class should have the same case-sensitive name as that in the parent class, and so the program would throw an error at compile-time, thereby trapping an error which could have gone undetected even at run-time.
+The @Override annotation is used to mark methods that are overridden in a child class.
+If we were to run this program without the `@Override` annotation in ChildClass, we would not get any error since  'getname' would just be an additional method to 'getName' in ParentClass.
+By adding the @Override annotation in ChildClass the compiler is able to enforce the rule that the overriding method in the child class should have the same case-sensitive name as that in the parent class, and so the program would throw an error at compile-time, thereby trapping an error which could have gone undetected even at run-time.

-## Code for this Article

-The code for the examples below can be downloaded at:

 ## Standard Annotations

 Below are some of the most common annotations available to us.
-These are standard annotations that Java provides as part of the `java.lang.annotations` package.
+These are standard annotations that Java provides as part of the `java.lang` package.
 To see their full effect it would be best to run the code snippets from the command line since most IDEs provide their custom options that alter warning levels.

 ### `@SuppressWarnings`